 The power unit components are live when the drive is connected to mains.
-A contact with this voltage can lead to death or serious injury.
+Contact with the voltage can result in death or serious injury.

-- Do not touch the components of the power unit when the drive is connected to mains.
-Before connecting the drive to mains, make sure that the covers of the drive are closed.
+- Do not touch the components of the power unit when the drive is connected to mains. - Do not work on live equipment. - Before doing any work on internal drive components, follow proper lock out and tag out procedure. - Before connecting the drive to mains, make sure that all covers are installed on the drive, and the cabinet doors are closed.